Fergie-B/OOO-2/README.md

 ## Project Goals

+The Project Goal was to create an engaging, interactive and user-friendly image picking game with bonus questions to score extra points.

 ### User Goals
--
--
--
--
+- To play a game with clear rules
+- Challenge the user to workout which picture contains the Odd One Out
+- To get a high score by answering bonus questions

 ### Site Owner Goals
--
--
--
--
+- To create a challenging and entertaining game
+- To create a game with a visually appealing design with clean graphics
+- Provide the user with an easy to use navigation system
+- To create a game website that is fully responsive and passes accesibility guidelines

 ## User Experience

 ### Target Audience
--
--
--
--
+- Adult users who enjoy General Knowledge quizzes
+- Adult users who enjoy imagery based games

 ### User Requirements and Expectations
--
--
--
+- Clear game rules
--
+- An Uncomplicated navigation system
--
+- Straightforward content presentation
+- A Game website that is fully responsive and that can be accessed on any device
--
+- Logging of high scores
+- To be able to leave feedback with the developer of the game

 ### User Stories

-### First-Time User
+### Site User
-#### User:
-1. As a first-time user of the website,
+1. As a user of the website, I want the rules of the game to be simple and explained easily
-2. As a first-time user of the website,
+2. As a user of the website, I want to be able to enter my name for recording a high score
-3. As a first-time user of the website,
+3. As a user of the website, I want to be given the option to choose a difficulty level to play the game at
-4. As a first-time user of the website,
+4. As a user of the website, I want to presented with General Knowledge questions to test that skill
-5. As a first-time user of the website,
+5. As a user of the website, I want the game to be clickable on desktop and touchscreen on tablet and mobile devices
-6. As a first-time user of the website,
+6. As a user of the website, I want to see clear images of the odd one out image at all screen sizes

-### Returning User
-#### User:
-7. As a returning user of the website,
+7. As a user of the website, I want to see the correct answer if I get the question wrong
-8. As a returning user of the website,
+8. As a user of the website, I want to see my current score
-9. As a returning user of the website,
+9. As a user of the website, I want to be able to contact the developer of the game to leave feedback
-10. As a returning user of the website,
+10. As a user of the website, I want to know my message has been sent to the developer

 ### Site Owner
-#### User:
-11.
-12.
-13.
-14.
+11. I want the users to enjoy the game experience by it being easy to understand and engage with
+12. I want the game to be challenging to the user
+13. I want the game to be fully reponsive and work across all devices
+14. If the user encounters and error on the site I want a 404 page to be available to bring them back to the home page
+15. I want to be able to receive feedback so the game can be improved

 ## Design